-There are those created internally - called free radicals (a type of reactive oxygen species or ROS).
+Those created internally are called free radicals (a type of reactive oxygen species or ROS).
 They're an undesirable consequence of just being alive.

 For example, many free radicals are highly reactive byproducts of ATP production.
 (Too bad you can't get all that useful energy without a price.)
 All ROS are very harmful to healthy cells.
-In fact, too many unchecked free radicals throw cells into a chronic state of disorder called oxidative stress.
+Too many unchecked free radicals throw cells into a chronic state of disorder called oxidative stress.

-Free radical damage involves inflammation which in turn leads to many severe health conditions.
-(6) For instance, when free radicals target DNA, cancer often results.
-If fat molecules (lipids) are their prey, atherosclerosis (hardening of the arteries) leading to cardiovascular diseases (for example: heart attacks, stroke) may be a consequence.
+Free radical damage involves inflammation, which in turn leads to many severe health conditions.
+For instance, when free radicals target DNA, cancer often results.
+If fat molecules (lipids) are their prey, atherosclerosis (hardening of the arteries) leading to cardiovascular diseases (heart attack, stroke) may be a consequence.
+(6)

 When the lipid parts of mitochondria are damaged, those powerhouses will make less energy or even die.

 Fortunately, free radicals can be detoxified in the liver.
 Unfortunately, that process itself can create more free radicals – some of them more damaging than those that set the whole process off in the first place!
 (7)